gunmokoo/Front-end/README.md

 # Front-end practice

-content
+---

+## Description

+Practice for the purpose of improving the skills of the 'Front End'.
+The configuration is divided into a 'main page' and individual pages.

 - main page
 - grid page
+- layout page
+- mobile page

+---

-plan
+## plan

 - next category layout
+- next category SPA
 - Hover status animations for categories with js
-- location, email, name in footer ex) google
+- email, name in footer ex) google
+- react after, grid height from js